KristianOellegaard/django-hvad/docs/public/quickstart.rst

 Set some translated fields and save the instance::

-    >>> nani.description = 'A project do do multilingual models in Django'
+    >>> nani.description = 'A project to do multilingual models in Django'
     >>> nani.description_author = 'Jonas Obrist'
     >>> nani.save()